 Ladders are a stylish but functional bathroom storage idea – particularly if space is at a premium.
 Whether as a purpose-built shelf perfect for storing bathroom essentials or an actual ladder that's ideal for storing towels, there are different widths designed to suit every bathroom.

 Designed with narrow spaces in mind, slimline shelving is a must for small bathrooms.
 A combination of open shelving and closable cupboards is the ideal, allowing you to display prettier pieces and hide away the more unsightly bathroom necessities.
-We love the Silveran corner unit from Ikea but check out all of Ikea's bathroom storage, the have some great storage solutions for smaller bathrooms.
+We love the Silveran corner unit from Ikea.

 Check out ways of including storage in your small bathroom design in our guide.